Since the fall of 2008 I've been a certified partner of Infusionsoft.

 That being said, not all Ontraport or Infusionsoft Consultants are created equally, so choose wisely how and from whom you purchase your application.

-My team consists of multiple Infusionsoft Certified Consultants, a former Infusionsoft Success Coach that now does the initial training and setup for new clients, two API developers for advanced integration and "supercharging" your Infusionsoft application, two copywriters, two Wordpress website developers, two graphics designers and an assistant.
+My team consists of multiple Infusionsoft Certified Partners, a former Infusionsoft Success Coach that now does the initial training and setup for new clients, API developers for advanced integration and "supercharging" your Infusionsoft application, copywriters, website developers, graphic designers, and an assistant.

-When you order your Ontraport or Infusionsoft application through me you will have access to my entire team as needed.
+When you order your Ontraport or Infusionsoft application through me you will have access to my entire team.

-I cover strategy and mapping your best course of action, Phly does the initial training to help you accelerate down the path we created together, Daniel steps in for "Ninja tricks" and API coding if needed, Hugo will create new banner ads, logos and/or graphics as needed and I'll assist with scripts, website, landing page and/or email content creation as part of your normal $999 to $2,999 setup.
+I cover strategy and mapping your best course of action, Phly does the initial training to help you accelerate down the path we created together, Daniel & Bob step in for "Ninja tricks" and API coding if needed, Jeff's team will create new banner ads, logos and/or graphics as needed, and I'll assist with content, website, landing page and/or email content creation as part of your normal $99 to $999 setup.

 We can then support you on a retainer for as long as you desire to make sure you are growing as quickly as possible.